 Your dietitian will recommend the number of total daily calories a woman your height and weight should get.
 About 2,200 to 2,500 calories per day is the norm for women of average weight.
 If you’re overweight, you may need to lower that to about 1,800 calories per day.

 The dietitian can teach you how to balance your diet.
-She’ll probably suggest you get:
+They’ll probably suggest you get:

 - 10% to 20% of your calories from protein sources like meats, cheeses, eggs, seafood, and legumes